Danbo-Chen219/chen_homapage/content/_index.md

       text: |-
         I'm a Phd student at AEDE of Ohio State University and a member of CEADs team.
 I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please feel free to reach out to collaborate! 😃
+        Please feel free to reach out to collaborate~😃
     design:
       columns: '1'
   - block: collection